rings header text

 The Gathas, Hazrat Inayat Khan

-In its most useful form, the ego will pay attention to certain situations and then, using calm non-reactive awareness of the present moment and relying upon the strength and guidance of Divine Presence, one can easily tend to the situation at hand in an expedient, patient and appropriate manner, resolving the existing difficulties and planting seeds for success in the future.
+In its most useful form, the "well trained" ego will pay careful attention and then, using calm non-reactive awareness of the present moment and relying upon the strength and guidance of Divine Presence, one will easily tend to the situation at hand in an expedient, patient and appropriate manner, resolving the existing difficulties and planting seeds for success in the future.

 Old Baggage